You should have (or expect to be awarded) an undergraduate degree of at least second class standard in a relevant/related subject.

 Information for international students

-If your first language is not English you need a minimum IELTS score of 7.0 with a 7.0 in wiriting.
+If English isn’t your first language, you will need an IELTS score of 7.0 with a 7.0 in writing to study this programme.

 Qualification and course duration